mozilla/ai-guide/templates/content/contributions/index.md

 ## Contribution Guide
+The AI Guide will be kickstarted by Mozilla's team but powered by community contributions.
+Here's how you can help!

 ### Why contribute to AI Guide?
 Mozilla champions an open, accessible Internet where people have the reins.
 We welcome these amazing new AI breakthroughs.